PitCoder/Cryptography/README.md

    </p>

 ### Stream Ciphers
 Stream ciphers encrypt bits individually.
 This is achieved by adding a bit from a key  stream to  a  plaintext  bit.
-There  are  synchronous  stream  ciphers  wherethe key stream depends only on the key, and asynchronous ones where the keystream also depends on the ciphertext.
+There  are  synchronous  stream  ciphers  where the key stream depends only on the key, and asynchronous ones where the keystream also depends on the ciphertext.
 This section covers the implementation of the following algorithm:

     - Grain 128